BleuBleu/FamiStudio/README.md

 - The Setup project (Windows only)

 ### Windows
-On Windows, Visual Studio 2019 is used for development, but VS Code with the C# plugin should work too.
-We target .NET 5.0, but newer version should work (will migrate to Visual Studio 2022 and .NET 6.0 in the next major version).
+On Windows, Visual Studio 2022 is used for development, but VS Code with the C# plugin should work too.
+We target .NET 6.0.
 The project contains everything, including both DLLs and the Setup project.
 In you plan to recompile the C++ DLLs, you will need to install C++ support in Visual Studio.
 The Setup project is built using the "Microsoft Visual Studio Installer Projects" extension which can be installed from Visual Studio in the "Extensions and Updates" menu.

 ### MacOS
 On MacOS, VS Code is used for development, but Visual Studio for Mac might work too.
 We target .NET 6.0.
 The C++ DLLs can be compiled using a little shell script "build_macos.sh" that is located in the each of the folders.
 No fancy makefile here.
 [PortAudio](http://www.portaudio.com/) and [RtMidi](https://www.music.mcgill.ca/~gary/rtmidi/), which are used for audio output and MIDI input respectively have been pre-compiled using Homebrew and are likely not going to change often.
 The Application bundle is updated manually at each release.